vPeteWalker/EraComboBootcamp/deploy_oracle_era/deploy_oracle_era.rst

       - Scripts to update DNS/IPAM
       - Scripts to automate application setup, such as app-level cloning for Oracle PeopleSoft

-      **Encryption** can be used in situations where compliance requires encryption and stops would-be attackers from bypassing the database and reading sensitive information directly from storage by enforcing data-at-rest encryption in the database layer.
+      Additonally, by enforcing data-at-rest encryption in the database layer can prevent would-be attackers from bypassing the database, and reading sensitive information directly from storage.

 #.
 Click **Next** and fill out the following fields to configure the Time Machine for your database: